 Place the tape over a completely dry painted nail.
 This is important, as you have to push the painters tape on very firmly to assure a clean edge.

 Once your tape is secure, grab your makeup sponge and sponge two colors on over the tape.
 If you need help with this step, check out Sammy’s tutorial.
 You can repeat the sponging more than once if necessary (I went with twice).
 Slowly peel the tape off and revel in your stenciled design!

 I found that I got best results using a different punched piece of tape for every nail.
 It’s kind of a pain, but helps keep things clean and crisp.

 I think my thumb looks the cleanest.
 By the time I was ready to do my thumbnail, I had really gotten comfortable in the technique.
 Don’t forget, you need to push the painter’s tape down HARD for the cleanest edges!

 This manicure looks mega eye catching from far away.
 Full nail pattern?
 Check.
 Gradient?
 Check.
 Sarah loves it?
 Check.

 I can’t wait to debut these at our BBQ today!

-The cool thing about this technique is that you could also get a heart shaped hole punch, or a diamond, or whatever!
+The cool thing about this technique is that you could also get a heart shaped hole punch for Valentine’s Day, or a pumpkin for a cute Halloween manicure, or whatever shape tickles your fancy!
 The possibilities, the possibilities…

 Hope you all have a great holiday!